cirosantilli/linux-kernel-module-cheat/introduction.md

 Two devices can map to the same hardware!

-## Stable kernel interface

-Kernel modules can use any internal interface of the kernel, although some are more visible than others.

-But there is no stable kernel API for modules: if you don't add your driver to the kernel tree, it can break any time: <https://git.kernel.org/cgit/linux/kernel/git/torvalds/linux.git/tree/Documentation/stable_api_nonsense.txt?id=v4.0>

 ## Configuration files

 If file it gets read, if dir, all files in dir get read: